 As we arrived to Viña Santa Inés, the vineyard dogs welcomed us and they accompanied us all the way through the vineyards.

-After a very bumpy drive, we arrive to Ránquil.
+After this visit, we said goodbye to the vineyard dogs and heading deeper to Itata.
+Our bumpy drive continued until we arrived to Ránquil.
 Here we started to see the local varieties of the valley which are Moscatel de Alejandría, País and Cinsault.

 When you arrive, the winery building will not impress you: It is an old cottage with some tanks inside.
 But what achieves Lucía Torres inside, will definitely impress you.
 She is producing wines only from her own grapes, makes a dry, a semi sweet and a sparkling wine from Moscatel de Alejandría.
-She won international recognition and medals with her wines (5).
+She won international recognition and medals with her wines.
 In each sip of her wines, it is possible to feel all the work and sacrifice done to produce them.

-Another characteristics of these grapes are their trellis system.
-They are planted traditionally in gobelet system, it is also known as ‘bush vine’.
-Gobelet (6) is known as an ancient trellis system that was used by Romans to prune their wines in that époque.
+Following this, we went to Mirador that gave the name to the winery.
+The view from this Mirador is just breathtaking.
+I expect that this trip would be nice, but this was beyond my expectations.
+When I look down from the terrace, I can imagine all the efforts that has to be done to take care of these vines.
+In this area all the vines are planted traditionally in gobelet system, it is also known as ‘bush vine’.
+Gobelet is known as an ancient trellis system that was used by Romans to prune their wines by then.
 It is generally used in Mediterranean climate, in warm and dry winemaking regions to decrease the effect of direct sunlight to the grapes thanks to its shape like an umbrella.
 It also can be advantageous when pruned in a way that the clusters of grapes don’t touch to each other and the air can flow freely in between them.
-However, as you can see here, if the trunk of the vine is not high enough, the clusters touch the soil.
+However, if the trunk of the vine is not high enough, the clusters touch the soil.
 This increases the bunch temperature of the grapes and decrease the varietal aromas while it makes them dusty at the same time.

 Another advantage of this trellis system is absence of wires, wood or any type of supporting material, which decrease the cost of plantation, it’s just natural.
 Despite all the advantages, the main reason why gobelet system is decreasing nowadays is the difficulty in adaptation to mechanization.
-Every work done in these vineyards is done by hand, vine by vine, which requires a lot of experience and patience.
+Every work in these vineyards is done by hand, vine by vine, which requires a lot of experience and patience.

-All images © 2018 by Nedret Neslihan IVIT.
+All images © 2018 by Neslihan IVIT.
 All rights reserved.